On cycles and merge trees: Realization Problem with Simple Graphs

 Let $T$ be a generalized merge tree.
 Recall that $C(T)=C$ denotes the set of all cycle nodes of $T$.
 For any $c\in C$, let $c_u$ denote the unique child of $c$.
-For any $v\in T$, let $T(v)$ denote the subtree of $T$ with root $v$ and let $\ell(v)$ denote the number of leafs of $T(v)$.
+For any $v\in T$, let $T(v)$ denote the generalized merge subtree\footnote{I.e. the subtree with root $v$ together with the chiralities inhertited from $T$.} of $T$ with root $v$ and let $\ell(v)$ denote the number of leafs of $T(v)$.